MicrosoftDocs/dynamics-365-intelligent-order-management/topics/manual-order-orchestration.md

 ### How simple substitution works

 During order creation (either manual or through an intake provider), a plug-in checks for a substitute product for the requested customer product in the product master data.
 If a substitute product is found, it appears in the **Existing Product** field, and the requested customer product appears in the **Requested Product** field.
-Additionally, the **Is Substitute** option on the **Order product** page is set to **Yes**, and both the **Requested Product** and **Is Substitute** fields can viewed on that page.
+Additionally, the **Is Substitute** option on the **Order product** page is set to **Yes**, and both the **Requested Product** and **Is Substitute** fields can be viewed on that page.
 These fields are locked for editing to help prevent unintentional updates.
 The plug-in runs only during order creation.
 It doesn't run during order changes.

 > [!NOTE]
 > If you delete or change a substitute product, you must also delete or change the product relationship accordingly.